pagkly/Zed/Investopedia3/Learn About Conditional Probability.md

 A conditional probability would look at these two events in relationship with one another, such as the probability that you are both accepted to college, _and_ you are provided with dormitory housing.

-Conditional probability can be contrasted with [unconditional probability](https://www.investopedia.com/terms/u/unconditional_probability.asp).
+Conditional probability can be contrasted with [[unconditional probability]](https://www.investopedia.com/terms/u/unconditional_probability.asp).
 Unconditional probability refers to the likelihood that an event will take place irrespective of whether any other events have taken place or any other conditions are present.

 ### Key Takeaways